chipsalliance/caliptra-sw/fmc/README.md

 - ROM is responsible for creating Caliptra’s initial DICE identity and extending it with measurements of the FMC Module.
 - ROM jumps to the Caliptra FMC entry point.

-At the time the Caliptra FMC entry point is executed, the Caliptra memory space will look like one of the following diagrams (dependant upon selected FIPS
+At the time the Caliptra FMC entry point is executed, the Caliptra memory space will look like one of the following diagrams (dependent upon selected FIPS
 Crypto boundary):

 <center>